AlexDralur/honeypaw/README.md

 ### **Site Aims:**
 ​
-This is optional but offers the insight into what the aim of the project are ​
+This is optional but offers the insight into what the aim of the project are

+* To provide an trustworthy veterinarians in Cork with over 10 years in business.
-* To inform the user on opening times
+* To inform which type of services Honeypaw offers.
-* To inform the user about what we offer when they are here
+* To inform where the users can find us.
-* To offer the user an oppertunity to get in contact
+* To offer the user an oppertunity to get in contact.
 ​
-​
-### **Wireframes:**
-​
-These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
 ### **Color Scheme:**
 ​
-Here discuss about the colours you have chosen for the design and the reasoning behind it, make sure to include hash values as well!
+The objective of the colors of the site was to bring some joy to the user.
+Pets are always related to happiness, so (#3B3561) was used for the main backgrounds and (#59B3B3) was used for the the text and social media icons.
 ​
-For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
-​
 ## **Typography**
 ​
-Here is a chance to discuss the fonts used and again why, doesn't need to be crazy detail ​
 * Throughout the page, there are three fonts used:
-  * Oswald - For the title to give it a strong presence.
+  * Rubik - For the logo.
+It gives a strong image, however, does not seems distant or impersonal.
-  * DM sans - For all other headings including the navbar.
+  * Poppins - For all the other text in the website.
-  * Open sans - for all content text.
 ​
-* DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to the site
+* Both fonts were used to complement eachother.
+They provide clean visuals regardless of the screensize.
 * All fonts were sourced from Google fonts, as stated in the credits.
 ​
 ## **Current Features Common to all pages**
 ​
 #### *Navigation Bar:*

-This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
+* The navigation bar is divided in two sections: the logo and the areas of the page
+* Each area, when hovered, changes color to provide clarity that it will bring the user to that section
+* Due to the conciseness of the website, there was no necessity of changing the structure of the header depending on the screen size.

+#### *Services:*

+* There are four main services in Honeypaw: veterinary appointments, bath, grooming and the hotel.
+* Each one of them has specific working hours.
+* When viewed on tablet screens or higher, each service has a hover effect that only shows the days/hours when the mouse hover each one.

+#### *Contact Us:*

+* The contact us section is divided in two mini-sections: a form and a Google Maps iframe.
+* On the form, the users can send their queries about each one of the services provided, or other if it is beyond that.
+They must provide a valid email and they must fill out the name and textarea to be able to send the message.
+* On the iframe it is displayed the location of the Douglas Shopping Centre and right above it there is the typed details.
 ​
-* The user is given links to each section of the page
-* Each option is presented in a way that is always obvious and reable
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
+#### *Footer:*

+* The footer has the logos for the main social media plataforms: Facebook, Twitter, Instagram and Youtube, with links that opens new tabs when clicked.

 #### *features
 ​
 * This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why